centria/fullstack/index.md

   * **6.12.2020 at 23:59:59**.
   * **28.2.2021 at 23:59:59**.
   * TBA
 * The course is graded only on these dates.
 If you submit your completion before the first one, the course will be credited on 6.12.2020.
-If you submit your completion after that, the course will be credited on the next possible date on the list.
+If you submit your completion after a date on the list, the course will be credited on the next possible date on the list.

 ## How to get credits in Centria